dennispassway/Obj-C-Styleguide/README.md

     return attributedString;
 }
 ```

-Note:
+1. new line after the `@interface` and before the `@end`

-1. blank line after the opening `{` of the method helps give the local variables their own context
+2. properties that are *not* `IBOutlet`s are grouped
-2. complexity of `attributedString` initialization is more readable with colon aligning
+3. `IBOutlet` properties are grouped by context
-3. final return value is immediately clear thanks to the blank line above it
+4. the patterns in the grouping aid readability by allowing the eye to see inconsistencies (there are none in this case)

 **Example**
 ```objc